View our EdD Early Childhood specialization completion requirements

 Her professional interests include healthcare, aging, dementia, care management, ethics, leadership, human-centered design, and education.
 Dr. Gray’s work is grounded in a comprehensive and compassionate approach that unites relationship-centered and evidence-informed practice.
 She is deeply committed to advancing social justice and promoting meaningful change across both individual relationships and the broader social landscape.

-Dr. Gray serves as a contributing faculty member in the Barbara Solomon School of Social Work, where she teaches micro and macro practice.
+Dr. Gray serves as a contributing faculty member in the Barbara Solomon School of Social Work, where she teaches classes in micro and macro practice.

 DSW, University of Southern California